sinkstyt/Pierre.Solution/README.md

 > ` $ dotnet restore Pierre Pierre.Tests `
 5. To use the project:
 > ` $ dotnet run `
+6. To run the full test suite and see output in the console:
+> ` $ cd Pierre.Tests `<br />
+> ` $ dotnet test `
-6. Or, to examine the files in VS Code instead of step 5:
+7. Or, to examine the files in VS Code:
 > ` $ code . `

+#### If step 7, launching Visual Studio Code from the command line, is not working for you
+* [Visit Visual Studio Code Docs](https://code.visualstudio.com/docs/editor/command-line#_launching-from-command-line) _for operating system specific help_

-#### For those completely new to C# and dotnet, please see these detailed instructions:
+#### For those completely new to C# and .NET, these detailed resources might help:
 * [Installing C# and .NET](https://www.learnhowtoprogram.com/c-and-net-part-time-c-and-react-track/getting-started-with-c/installing-c-and-net)
 * [MSTest Configuration and Setup](https://www.learnhowtoprogram.com/c-and-net/test-driven-development-with-c/mstest-configuration-and-setup)